Frequently Asked Questions

 Why should I join etHIN?
 What is the benefit to me and my patients?

-Participation in etHIN may help you achieve a portion of your Meaningful Use goals.
-It can also provide more immediate access to your patients’ records from other providers with whom your patient has a relationship, including hospitals and other physicians.
-Participation may help lower some of your current technology costs because of ease of access to your patients’ information, and you may be able to lower some of your administrative costs as well.
+Participation in etHIN can provide more immediate access to your patients’ records from other providers with whom your patient has a relationship, including hospitals and other physicians.
+Participation may also help lower some of your current technology costs because of ease of access to your patients’ information, and you may be able to lower some of your administrative costs as well.

 What patient information is available?